Michael Young, Baron Young of Dartington: Social research and community activism

 He also founded the Mutual Aid Centre at this time.
 Young co-authored (with Peter Willmott) Family and Kinship in East London, documenting and analysing the social costs of rehousing a tight-knit community in a suburban housing estate (known affectionately by sociologists as Fakinel and invariably pronounced with a cockney accent).

-In 1958, Young also wrote the influential satire The Rise of the Meritocracy, originally for the Fabian Society, which refused to publish it.
-In it he coined the word "meritocracy", to which he gave negative connotations, and he became disappointed with how the concept came to be seen as an achievable concept worth pursuing.
+In 1958, Young wrote the influential satire The Rise of the Meritocracy for the Fabian Society, which refused to publish it.
+The book critiques the concept of "meritocracy" as unachievable and undesirable, describing a dystopian future of a society in which "IQ + effort" have replaced all other values.

-Young's social research also contributed to the change in secondary education that led to widespread abolition of grammar schools and their replacement by comprehensive schools between 1965 and 1976, as well as the abolition of the 11-plus.

 Although unwilling to maintain a conventional academic career, Young was a fellow of Churchill College, Cambridge, from 1961 to 1966, and president of Birkbeck, University of London, from 1989 to 1992.

 Organisational activity

 An energetic and resourceful man, Young established many new organisations with the aim of providing "bottom-up" practical help to ordinary citizens.
-In the 1950s and 1960s he helped to found the Consumers' Association and the National Consumer Council, claiming that "politics will become less and less the politics of production, and more and more the politics of consumption", presenting the ideas in a booklet, The Chipped White Cups Of Dover (1960).
+In the 1950s and 1960s he helped to found the Consumers' Association and the National Consumer Council, claiming that "politics will become less and less the politics of production, and more and more the politics of consumption," presenting the ideas in a booklet, The Chipped White Cups Of Dover (1960).

 In 1960, he started the Advisory Centre for Education the National Extension College and, with Peter Laslett, a dawn university on Anglia Television, which became prototypes of the Open University which Harold Wilson launched in 1964, building on his vision.

 In the mid-1980s, Young co-founded International Alert, together with Leo Kuper and Martin Ennals.
 Later on that decade, in 1987, he founded the Open College of the Arts, confounding critics who maintained that the arts could not be taught by distance methods.
 He also founded Language Line, a telephone interpreting business, to enable non-English-speaking people to have equal access to public services.
-He fostered the work of many younger researchers and "social entrepreneurs", and founded the School for Social Entrepreneurs in 1997.
-Aspects of Young's work are being developed by the Young Foundation, created from the merger of his Institute of Community Studies and his Mutual Aid Centre, under the direction of Geoff Mulgan.
+He fostered the work of many younger researchers and "social entrepreneurs," and founded the School for Social Entrepreneurs in 1997.
+Aspects of Young's work were developed by the Young Foundation, created from the merger of his Institute of Community Studies and his Mutual Aid Centre, under the direction of Geoff Mulgan.

 Throughout his life, and particularly in later life, Young was concerned for older people.
 In 1982 he co-founded the University of the Third Age with Peter Laslett and Eric Midwinter, and Linkage, bringing together older people without grandchildren and young people without grandparents.
 In 2001 he co-founded the charity Grandparents Plus to champion the role of the wider family in children's lives.